luiswirth/bsc-thesis/src/introduction.typ

 FEEC provides structure-preserving discretizations that ensure stability, accuracy, and convergence.

-FEEC is the de facto standard for analyzing and constructing conforming FE spaces for arbitrary rank differential forms in arbitrary dimensions on arbitrary topologies.
+FEEC is the facto standard for analyzing and constructing conforming FE spaces for arbitrary rank differential forms in arbitrary dimensions on arbitrary topologies.
 In modern FEM theory is therefore standard to embrace differential geometry